 “I like science more than playing outside!”—Kinza, Sugarland Elementary School

-These are the voices of just a few of the thousands of students who have been inspired by RESET, a 501 (c)(3) nonprofit volunteer organization that delivers enriching and engaging science, technology, engineering, and math (STEM) activities to Pre-Kindergarten through 8th-grade students.
+These are the voices of just a few of the thousands of students who have been inspired by RESET, a 501 (c)(3) nonprofit that delivers enriching and engaging science, technology, engineering, and math (STEM) activities to Pre-Kindergarten through 8th-grade students.

 RESET (Raising Excitement for Science, Engineering and Technology) is a volunteer organization of science, technology, engineering, and math (STEM) professionals whose mission is to motivate children to discover and explore the worlds of science and math, and to encourage them to consider education and career choices in related fields.
 Using hands-on experiments, inquiry-based classroom activities, and complementary field trips to introduce children—many of them from under-resourced communities and schools—to the joys of science.
-We do this through our wonderful volunteers—scientists and engineers who are eager to share what they know with children who may have never met a scientist before or who have limited understanding of STEM professions.
+We do this through our wonderful volunteers—scientists and engineers who are eager to share what they know with children who may have never met a scientist before or who have limited understanding of STEM careers.

-RESET works closely with our volunteers to match them with the right schools, teachers, and programs, and we provide excellent training, mentoring, and resources to assist them in their work with students.
-We want volunteering for RESET to be an experience that is as gratifying for our volunteers as it is for the eager young learners they serve.
+RESET works closely with our volunteers to match them with the right schools, teachers, and programs, and we provide excellent training, mentoring, and curriculum resources to assist them in their work with students.
+We want volunteering for RESET to be as gratifying for our volunteers as it is for the eager young learners they serve.
 Find out more ».